 - Normally available devices are less costly and used to measure different values of temperatures.

-- They employed in different industries and measure tempered at kilns and steam coming from the turbine
+- They are employed in different industries and measure tempered at kilns and steam coming from the turbine

 - Its temperature measurement range is from -50 centigrade to 250 centigrade.